Foxby (OTCMKTS:FXBY) Trading 3.6% Higher

 Foxby Corp.
-(OTCMKTS:FXBY – Get Rating) traded up 3.6% on Tuesday .
+(OTCMKTS:FXBY – Get Rating)’s share price traded up 3.6% during trading on Tuesday .
 The stock traded as high as $13.75 and last traded at $13.75.
 100 shares were traded during mid-day trading, a decline of 50% from the average session volume of 200 shares.
 The stock had previously closed at $13.27.

 Foxby Price Performance